biomejs/biome/website/src/content/blog/roadmap-2024.md

 #### The command `biome ci` now prints diagnostics in GitHub PRs

-For quite some time, users were confused by the difference of the commands `check` and `ci`, because until now their behaviours are very similar.
-From this version, the command `ci` is able to detect the GitHub CI environment, and print annotation in the PRs.
+For quite some time, users were confused by the difference between the commands `check` and `ci`because, until now, their behaviours have been very similar.
+From this version, the command `ci` can detect the GitHub CI environment and print annotation in the PRs.

 ![Screenshot of a GitHub annotation printed by Biome](../../assets/blog/roadmap-2024/github-annotation.png)

-It's possible that you would need to change in your permissions of your workflow files, in case you don't see the annotations:
+It's possible that you would need to change your permissions of your workflow files in case you don't see the annotations:

 ```yaml title=".github/workflows/action.yml"
 permissions: